gerardnico/bash-lib/docs/bin/bashlib-docgen.md

 % bashlib-docgen(1) Version Latest | Generate markdown and man page documentation
 # NAME

-A script that will generate markdown and man page documentation from:
+A script that will generate markdown documentation from:

 * a bash library
 * or a script

+To generate man page from the generated markdown files, see [bashlib-mangen](bashlib-mangen.md)

 ## DESCRIPTION

-With this script, you can generate documentation for a library or for a script
+With this script, you can generate documentation for:
+* a library
+* or a script

 A library: